 Frequently Asked Questions

 Q: Are there any materials I shouldn’t use?

 A: Absolutely.
-When getting wood chips, avoid black walnut, eucalyptus, and tree of heaven.
+When getting wood chips, avoid black walnut, pine needles, eucalyptus, and tree of heaven.
 All three of these tree types contain naturally-forming chemicals that will inhibit germination.
 While this is great for pathway materials, it’s horrible for your garden beds!